Can You Wear a Sauna Suit in The Sauna?

 What Is a Sauna Suit?

 A sauna suit is designed to trap heat close to your body, increasing sweating during exercise.
+While some believe it enhances detoxification and calorie burn, its primary function is short-term water weight loss .

-Although these suits can be useful for athletes under controlled conditions, using them in a sauna is not safe and poses serious health risks.
+Although these suits can be useful for athletes under controlled conditions, using them in a sauna is not safe and poses serious health risks .

 Why You Shouldn’t Wear a Sauna Suit in a Sauna